About this Blog

 Monday 2nd September.
 This sure is a roller coaster.
 I've been very shaky all day.
 However - Had a lovely time with a friend here in the village who knows how to listen!
 Went out with Anthea for a beach walk and a few bits of grocery shopping.
 Feeling quite overwhelmed with so many lovely messages of support and how to keep up with any kind of response.
 The analogy of a swan sailing calmly on top of the water while paddling furiously underneath comes to mind.

 Tuesday 3rd September.
 Today was the day of my CT body scan.
-Grateful for: *Wonderful to have this facility relatively close to home.
+Grateful for: *Having this facility relatively close to home.
 (North Shore Hospital). *A lovely nurse Sarah and skilled staff. *Then lunch with Anthea at one of our local cafes and home *to find flowers at our door.
 Won’t hear results for a week or more.
 Feeling exhausted now, but peaceful.

 Wednesday 4th September.
 Today is the day we were supposed to be flying over to Queensland.
 There is a mix of grief at missing our planned holiday, and relief that we are not away from home and all the medical facilities.
 As always I/we are trusting God’s timing in all of this.
 I’m finding waiting to hear the results of the scan and plans for treatment very hard.
 Knowing is easier than not knowing with all the room for imagining.
 Positive things today: *My niece Nicky calling in.
 She has been through the serious illness and death of several friends and family members - so she is a very calm and balanced support. *An evening walk round the grounds and meeting Von. *Tony (our village EV cab driver) expressing his concern and saying he would prioritise hospital trips when necessary. *Eating mashed potato and veges for tea!